virsaviya/react-with-parallax/README.md

 #React with Parallax

 *created by: Virsaviya Efraim*
-*updated: March 4, 2016*
+*updated: March 7, 2016*

-This is a react template built to be responsive while enabling parallax and smooth scrolling.
+This is a react template built to be responsive while enabling parallax scrolling.

 Play around with the CSS to discover how the parallax scrolling works.